microsoft/PowerToys/README.md

 ### Awake

-- Update to command-line output to match the arguements.
+- Update to command line output to match the arguments.
 Thanks [@rpr69](https://github.com/rpr69) for creating a PR to help fix this.

 ### Documentation